News

 We would love involvement from members in Idaho, Montana, Hawaii, and Alaska to make this valuable outside of the I-5 corridor.
 The goal is to make people at all reaches of our chapter borders feel connected to our organization.

-If you are interested in getting to know your fellow chapter members and grow your professional network, please contact John Herboth, Brian Barks, and Jeramy Bromley.
+If you are interested in getting to know your fellow chapter members and grow your professional network, please contact John Herboth, Brian Barks, Tom Gould, and Nick Marcyan.

 Membership Subcommittee